SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

 **%coin**
     Info: Flips a coin and gives you the result.
 Heads or Tails.

+**%colour** `<hex colour code>`
+    Info: Sets your colour on your profile embed.
+You need to use a hex colour code.
+    Example: `%colour #FFFFFF`
+    Aliases: color, spcolour, spcolor, setcolour, setcolor

 **%countdown** `<number>`
     Info: Counts down from the specified number between 2 and 50.